ana-goge/Forgotten-Languages-Analysis/README.md

 - Developing collaborative features to expand and share translation progress.
 - Improving the machine learning model with expanded datasets to increase accuracy.
 - Creating notebooks to provide interactive tutorials and demonstrations.
+- Transitioning from word-level pairs to sentence-level data and utilizing seq2seq models with attention mechanisms to improve translation quality and contextual accuracy.